ikemen-engine/modules/external/mods/trials/README.md

 ;---------------------------------------------

 [TrialDef, Condensed Standing Punch Chain]
-; The next two trials show examples ofcondensed trial steps which check a series of parameters sequentially by using comma separated values.
+; The next two trials show examples of condensed trial steps which check a series of parameters sequentially by using comma separated values as part of a single trial step.
 In other words, think of being able to specify multiple trial steps in a single step.
-; For instance, this trial is the same as the previous, but has two steps condensed into one.
+; For instance, this trial is the same as the previous, but the two steps are condensed into one.
 ; The next trial uses a combination of condensed steps and normal steps to provide a concise trial.
 ; Condensed steps can be very practical for multi-state moves where the trial step should only clear if all of the states are met, without having to create multiple trial steps.